streamz/ginsu/README.md

 # ginsu
-higher order functions for working with slices in golang
+The ginsu library provides higher order functions for slices.

 Unfortunately golang does not support generics :(

-The ginsu library provides higher order functions for slices.

 Any type of slice can be wrapped in type T